TRON-Bioinformatics/covigator-ngs-pipeline/README.md

 - **Variant normalization**. `bcftools norm` and `vt` tools are employed to left align indels, trim variant calls and remove variant duplicates.
 - **Variant consequence annotation**. `SnpEff` is employed to annotate the variant consequences of variants.

+Both single end and paired end FASTQ files are supported.

+When a FASTA file is provided with a single assembly sequence the pipeline includes the following steps:
+- **Variant calling**.
+A Smith-Waterman global alignment is performed against the reference sequence to call SNVs and indels.
+Indels longer than 50 bp and at the beginning or end of the assembly sequence are excluded.
+Any mutation where either reference or assembly contain a N is excluded.
+- **Variant normalization**. `bcftools norm` and `vt` tools are employed to left align indels, trim variant calls and remove variant duplicates.
+- **Variant consequence annotation**. `SnpEff` is employed to annotate the variant consequences of variants.

+The FASTA file is expected to contain a single assembly sequence.
+Bear in mind that only clonal variants can be called on the assembly.

 The alignment, BAM preprocessing and variant normalization pipelines were implemented in additional Nextflow pipelines within the TronFlow initiative.
 The full details are available in their respective repositories:
 - https://github.com/TRON-Bioinformatics/tronflow-bwa (https://doi.org/10.5281/zenodo.4722852)
 - https://github.com/TRON-Bioinformatics/tronflow-bam-preprocessing (https://doi.org/10.5281/zenodo.4810918)